A walk on the wild side

 Dolphins

-The Trefeddian Hotel sits on the coast of Cardigan Bay where Britain’s biggest resident population of dolphins live and it is claimed to be the best place in Europe for dolphin watching.
-You can see bottlenose dolphins all year round but summer months are the best time to have to chance to spot these graceful creatures.
-Their smaller cousins, harbour porpoises, can be seen around most of the Welsh coast and if you’re really lucky, the odd orca or humpback whale might just swim by.
-No matter how many times you see a dolphin – and in Cardigan Bay, it’s a daily summer spectacle – you never get bored.
+The Trefeddian Hotel sits on the coast of Cardigan Bay, which is inhabited by Britain’s biggest resident population of dolphins.
+It is claimed to be the best place for dolphin watching in Europe, and bottlenose dolphins can be seen all year round.
+But summer is undoubtedly the best time to spot these graceful creatures.
+Their smaller cousins - harbour porpoises - can be seen around the Welsh coast, and if you’re really lucky, the odd orca or humpback whale may swim by.
+No matter how many times you see a dolphin - and on a summer's day in Cardigan Bay, it’s a daily spectacle - the thrill never fades.

 Red Kites